Chart Color Schemes

 Jimboomba shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has university qualification rates at 12.4%, which is substantially lower than the Greater Brisbane average of 30.5%.
+The area's university qualification rate is 12.4%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 9.2%, followed by postgraduate qualifications and graduate diplomas, both at 1.6%.
-Trade and technical skills are prominent, with 45.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.8% and certificates at 34.8%.
+Vocational credentials are prevalent, with 45.6% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (34.8%).
 Educational participation is high, with 31.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education